Iskenderun-Technical-University/ymg-donem-projesi-visionGPT/README.md

 - ✅ Detect text in images with OCR (Done)
 - ✅ Solve questions in detected images with GPT (Done)
 - ✅ Sessions, Firebase database and user actions (Done)
+- ✅ First .apk build (Done)
-- 🔄 Text input (soon)
+- 🔄 Register with Google and Email (soon)
-- 🔄 UI improvements, Language and Theme settings (soon)
+- 🔄 UI improvements, Language and Theme settings,text input (soon)
 - 🔄 Different prompts and tabs for different applications in one App (soon)
 - 🔄 GPT3 to GPT3.5 upgrade (soon)
 - 🔄 Detect objects in images (soon)
 - 🔄 Communicate detected objects to the user with voice and NLP (soon)
+- 🔄 🚀 Publish on App Store and Play Store (soon)

 ## Features